 A teacher who is not trained in Montessori methods and philosophy can no more be expected to teach in a Montessori setting than a biologist could be expected to teach French.
 Extensive training (a minimum of a full year following the Bachelor’s degree) is required for a full AMS credential, including a year’s student teaching under qualified supervision.
 Any teacher at Bowman still in the process of receiving Montessori training is paired with a more experienced, Montessori-certified teacher.

 Bowman is committed to maintaining a low student-to-teacher ratio in its classrooms during the core school day.

 “Children thrive on trust.”

 The lunchtime experience is a prime example of how respect is woven into each Bowman day.
 Lunches are a civilized affair.
 Tables are set with placemats, napkins, and silverware.
-A lunch “chair” is appointed at each table, responsible for setting the tone for the meal.
+A lunch chairperson is appointed at each table and is responsible for setting the tone for the meal.
 No one eats until “Bon Appétit” has been said, and no one leaves the table until all are finished.
 Students clean up after themselves.
-It’s no surprise that manners are often noted as one of the most noticeable Bowman traits.
+It’s no surprise that manners are often noted as one of the most impressive traits of a Bowman student.

 Life and Learning Skills: Self Direction, Critical Thinking, Time Management